patzaa/Smart_Camper/README.md

 AI enabled edge computing
 ============================
-_The Idea is to integrate
+_The Idea is to have a central device computing and automating.._

 We are three students who thought about making a Prototype for a Camper automation, which connects different function of the Camper under on centralized system. the three students are: Marius Schwab, Daniel Patzer and Vinzenz Felder